 On June 25, 2013, the White House announced President Obama's Climate Action Plan.
-This Climate Plan included three major components: to cut carbon pollution in America, to prepare the Unites States for the impacts of climate change, and to lead international efforts to combat global climate change.
+This Climate Plan focused on three major efforts: cut carbon pollution in America, prepare the Unites States for the impacts of climate change, and lead international efforts to combat global climate change.

-To initiate discussion surrounding this proposal and before the EPA put pen to paper, the EPA presented a series of questions for state regulators and the utility industry.
-The EPA held "listening sessions" and additional stakeholder meetings across the country to kick off crucial engagement of stakeholders.
-The Department of Health and Environmental Control (DHEC) also began having informal discussions with various entities and individuals with the primary goal of assisting the EPA with their unprecedented outreach efforts.
+In late 2013, the EPA presented a series of questions for state regulators and the utility industry.
+Over the next eight months, the EPA held listening sessions and additional meetings across the country to engage stakeholders.
+Concurrently, DHEC also began having informal discussions with various entities and individuals with the primary goal of assisting the EPA with its outreach efforts.

-One of DHEC's first outreach efforts involved a "listening session" between the South Carolina utility stakeholders and the EPA.
+One of DHEC's first outreach efforts involved a listening session between South Carolina's utility stakeholders and the EPA on November 5, 2013.
 The discussion was centered on the series of questions posed by the EPA.
-Stakeholders that attended this listening session were later invited to be a part of a "SC energy stakeholder coalition" which would ultimately include representatives from the environmental conservation community and environmental justice communities.
+Stakeholders that attended this listening session were later invited to be a part of the SC Energy Coalition, which grew to include representatives from the environmental conservation and environmental justice communities.

-For several months, coalition participants have been sharing information from their perspectives and areas of expertise.
-This proactive effort has provided stakeholders the opportunity to not only gain knowledge of regulating carbon pollution under the Clean Air Act, but also the opportunity to voice concerns, promote opportunities, and advice the EPA in its development of the proposed rule.
-It has also resulted in a set of "guiding" principles, through consensus of the stakeholders, for the EPA's consideration as they move forward with carbon regulation under the Clean Air Act.
+Coalition participants have since met regularly to share information from their perspective and areas of expertise.
+This proactive effort provided stakeholders the opportunity to not only gain knowledge about regulating carbon pollution under the Clean Air Act, but also the opportunity to voice concerns and provide feedback to the EPA in its development of the proposed rule.
+Through a stakeholder consensus process, the coalition developed a set of "guiding principles" for the EPA's consideration as it moved forward with carbon regulation under the Clean Air Act.
 Several partners from the coalition also submitted additional comment letters.